Single Edits SQL Server: Push Data from the Database to an Application in Real-Time with Webhooks

 image.png

-Open up the writer’s parameters, within Table > General, ensure that the fme_db_operation attribute is used as the Feature Operation.
+Open the writer’s parameters, within Table > General, ensure that the fme_db_operation attribute is used as the Feature Operation.
 Under Row Selection, set the WHERE Clause to the fme_where attribute.

 image.png